Find a pharmacy

 - Long-term care pharmacies

 You are not required to continue going to the same pharmacy to fill your prescriptions.
 However, you must fill your prescriptions at one of our network pharmacies if you want SCFHP to cover them.
-Emergencies and urgent care situations are the only exception.
+For a list of exceptions, see the ‘Out-of-network pharmacies’ section below.

 Generally, we pay for drugs filled at an out-of-network pharmacy only when you are not able to use an in-network pharmacy.
 We have network pharmacies outside of our service area where you can get your prescriptions filled as a member of our plan.

 We will pay for prescriptions filled at an out-of-network pharmacy in the following cases:

 - When filling a specialized drug that is otherwise not available at a network pharmacy